Breeanajohnson108/GA-SunflowerTunes-Project-2-/README.md

 ![Screenshot](https://i.imgur.com/WocE8Wq.png)

-A visual tree of your components, depicting the parent/child relationships, as well as an indication of which will be class components, requiring state, and which will be functional components, taking props.

 ### MVP/PostMVP

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.